rapid7/insightconnect-plugins/plugins/automox/help.md

 # Description

-Automox is Modernizing IT operations with continuous visibility, insight, and agility for your entire IT environment
+Automox is modernizing IT operations through cloud-native efficiency and upending the old ways of legacy on-premise tools.
+Keeping you continuously connected to all your endpoints, regardless of location, environment, and operating system type.
+Now you can manage and apply operating system and third-party patches, enforce security configurations, deploy software, and execute any action across Windows, macOS, and Linux systems.

+Utilizing this plugin allows for the orchestration of IT operations such as device management, triggering remote outcomes on endpoints, and basic Automox platform administration.

 # Key Features

-Identify key features of plugin.
+* Ability to retrieve and manage Automox managed devices
+* Ability to managed Automox groups
+* Ability to initiate Vulnerability Sync uploads and remediation of issues
+* Ability to trigger workflows based on Automox platform events

 # Requirements

-* Example: Requires an API Key from the product
+* Requires an Automox API Key
-* Example: API must be enabled on the Settings page in the product's user interface

 # Supported Product Versions